Does home insurance cover roof replacement?

 If you are unsure what your home insurance policy covers and does not cover, talk with your insurance agent so you aren’t caught unprepared.

-- Schedule a periodic inspection: If you’re unsure if your roof is holding up, or if you notice a leak or other indication that your roof may be suffering from damage, hire a roof inspector to take a look and determine if there are any structural issues.
+- Schedule a periodic inspection: If you’re unsure if your roof is holding up, or if you notice a leak or other indication that your roof may be suffering from damage, hire a roof inspector to determine if there are any structural issues.
 You can schedule an inspection every couple years and address minor problems before they become significant ones.

-- Prune nearby trees: One of the most common causes of damage to roofs are trees.
-Falling branches and other debris can impact the roof and cause damage during a storm or heavy winds.
+- Prune nearby trees: Trees are among the most common causes of damage to roofs.
+Falling branches and other debris can cause roof damage during a storm or heavy winds.
 Cutting back and pruning nearby tree branches could help minimize this type of damage.

 - Keep gutters clean: Gutters are meant to carry water — what could be a roof’s biggest enemy — away from the rooftop.
 If your gutter is filled with leaves or debris, water could overflow onto the rooftop, weakening the structure or causing interior leaks.